mlevison/APR-Markdown-Export/post/scrum-by-example-scrum-anti-patterns-unplanned-work-disrupting-the-sprint/index.md

   - "scrum-team"
   - "scrummaster"
 coverImage: "APR_BlogImage2_Oct2018.jpg"
+excerpt: 'The Team is in the middle of a Sprint, but the Product Owner has discovered unplanned work'
 ---

 The Team is in the middle of a Sprint, but the Product Owner has discovered unplanned work and interrupts their flow mid-Sprint to deal with it because it’s now “high-priority.”
 How should a ScrumMaster deal with this or similar Scrum Anti-Patterns?